chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

           - The authors mention the **`inverse learning error`** (`ILE`) = `||` `V`(`expert policy`) `-` `V`(`learnt policy`) `||` and the `value loss` (use as a **margin**).
   - Classification:
     - **`Margin-based` optimization**: Learn a reward function that explains the demonstrated policy **better than alternative policies** by a **`margin`** (address `IRL`'s **"solution ambiguity"**).
+      - The intuition here is that we want a reward function that **clearly distinguishes** the optimal policy from other possible policies.
     - **`Entropy-based` optimization**: Apply the [**"maximum entropy principle"**](https://en.wikipedia.org/wiki/Principle_of_maximum_entropy) (together with the **"feature expectations matching"** constraint) to obtain a **distribution over potential reward functions**.
     - **`Bayesian` inference** to derive `P`(`^R`|`demonstration`).
       - What for the **likelihood** `P`(<`s`, `a`> | `ˆR`)?
 This probability is proportional to the exponentiated **value function**: `exp`(`Q`[`s`, `a`]).